Computer Science and Information Systems

 Hours: 3

 This class will start with a study of the basic color image models.
 Next, the students will learn how to decompose a function to Wavelets.
 In the following stage the students will learn the basic methods for image segmentation to objects and background.
 The students will have a knowledge on image segmentation with active contours using deep learning.
 Further they will learn about images and objects representation and description.
 The students will know methods from two major approaches: boundary and regions description.
 The following methods will be taught from the field of Recognition: Decision making; structural methods; features extraction and classification with convolutional neural networks.
-The students will develop skills in programming, reporting and presenting advanced method from Prerequisites: CSCI 515.
+The students will develop skills in programming, reporting and presenting advanced method from Prerequisites: CSCI 513 or CSCI 515.
+Crosslisted with: MATH 569.

 CSCI 571 - Statistics for Scientific Computation and Analysis